August 8, 2025

 The Core Structure: A Look Inside Your Database

-: This is the heart of your content.
-It stores not just your blog posts, but also pages, menu items, attachments, and custom post types.
-Its size grows directly with the amount of content on your site.wp_postmeta
+• wp_posts: This is the heart of your content.
+It stores not just your blog WordPress posts, but also pages, menu items, attachments, and custom post types.
+Its size grows directly in proportion to the amount of content on your site.

-: This is arguably the most frequent source of performance problems.
+• wp_postmeta: This is arguably the most frequent source of performance problems.
 It stores metadata for your posts using a key-value structure (e.g., a custom field from a plugin).
 Inefficient queries on this table, known as `meta_query`, are a notorious cause of slow-loading pages, especially as the table grows with thousands or millions of rows.
-(Advanced Custom Fields).wp_options
+(Advanced Custom Fields).

-, is a major performance factor.
+• wp_options: This table stores all your site-wide settings, including the site title, active plugins, and theme configurations.
+A single column in this table, autoload, is a significant performance factor.
 When set to ‘yes’, the data in that row is loaded on every single page load, whether it’s needed or not.
-Bloated autoloaded data is a common and severe performance bottleneck.wp_users
+Bloated autoloaded data is a common and severe performance bottleneck.

-: These tables store your user profiles and their associated metadata, respectively.wp_comments
+• wp_users & wp_usermeta: These tables store your user profiles and their associated metadata, respectively.

-: These hold all comments and their metadata.
-A site with a large number of comments, especially spam, can see performance degradation from these tables.
+• wp_comments & wp_commentmeta: These hold all comments and their metadata.
+A site with a large number of comments, especially spam, can experience performance degradation due to these tables.

 The Technology: MySQL vs. MariaDB in 2025

 WordPress is built to run on a relational database management system (RDBMS).
 For its entire history, this has meant MySQL.
-However, an increasingly popular and powerful alternative is MariaDB. (wpDataTables, 2024).
+However, an increasingly popular and influential alternative is MariaDB. (wpDataTables, 2024).

 MariaDB was created by the original developers of MySQL as a community-driven fork, ensuring it remains free and open-source.
 It is designed as a “drop-in replacement” for MySQL, meaning you can switch from MySQL to MariaDB without changing any of your WordPress code.
 For 2025, many performance-focused hosting providers offer MariaDB by default due to its recognized advantages.